-Over the past 20 years, the Florida Panther population has expanded significantly in Southwest Florida from an estimated 30 panthers in 1995 to approximately 100 - 180 today.
+Over the past 20 years, the Florida panther population has increased significantly in southwest Florida from an estimated 30 panthers in 1995 to approximately 100 - 180 today.
 This success is due to many factors, including habitat protection/ management, and genetic restoration.
-With this success, panthers have been expanding their range and densities on public and private lands.
-At the same time, conversion of agricultural lands to more intensive uses continues to contribute to the loss of viable Florida panther habitat that could inhibit recovery.
-Habitat acquisition, restoration, and management are the primary responses to accelerating habitat loss.
+With this success, panthers have been expanding their range on public and private lands.
+At the same time, conversion of agricultural lands to more intensive uses continues to contribute to the loss of Florida panther habitat that could inhibit recovery.
+Habitat acquisition, restoration, and management are the principal mechanisms to minimize habitat loss.
 Restoring suitable natural pineland flatwood forest, hardwood hammock forest, and freshwater wetland forest habitats and enhancing corridors within the Panther Focus Area contribute to the recovery of this species.
 Specifically, focusing on the Primary and Dispersal Zones within the Focus Area prioritizes lands essential to the long-term viability, survival and expansion of the Florida panther population.

-South and Central Florida ranchlands are critical to successful panther survival, with over 50% of occupied panther range under private ownership within the Focus Area.
+South and central Florida ranchlands are critical to successful panther survival, with 29% of occupied panther range under private ownership within the Focus Area.
 Yet, the economic and environmental pressures facing ranchers is great.
-The unpredictable profitability of ranching operations from year to year in Florida is one of the factors that contributes to land conversion and represents a real threat to Florida's natural landscapes and the collective societal benefits these lands provide.
-Not only does development encroach on the natural landscape of ranches and farms, but it also drives up the property values, creating a greater incentive to sell the land to developers or convert native habitats and pasture into more intensive agriculture uses such as row crop.
+The unpredictable profitability of ranching operations from year to year in Florida is one of the factors that contributes to land use change and represents a threat to Florida's natural landscapes and the collective societal benefits these lands provide.
+Some landowners have converted native habitats and pasture into more intensive agriculture uses such as row crops, and others have sold their land because the encroachment of urban development drives up the surrounding property values, creating an incentive to sell.
 Though they may not want to sell the land or cancel lease agreements, many ranchers may be forced to if ranching becomes economically unviable.

-As the Florida panther's range expands and population density grows on private lands, an increase in depredation events on commercial cattle operations has become a threat that could undermine previous collaborative efforts in the protection and recovery of the species.
-Depredation of commercial cow/calves in the South Florida is a problem that the Service, the Florida Fish and Wildlife Conservation Commission (FWC), and the University of Florida Institute of Food and Agricultural Sciences (UF-IFAS) are trying to address and resolve with ranchers and landowners.
+As the Florida panther's range expands and population density increases on private lands, an increase in depredation events on commercial cattle operations has become a threat that could undermine previous collaborative efforts in the protection and recovery of the species.
+Depredation of commercial cow/calves in south Florida is a problem that the Service, the Florida Fish and Wildlife Conservation Commission (FWC), and the University of Florida Institute of Food and Agricultural Sciences (UF-IFAS) are working to address and resolve with ranchers and landowners.
 Recently, the Conservancy of Southwest Florida developed a small pilot compensation program for ranchers with less than 100 head of cattle.
-However, the program is extremely limited and does not apply to most landowners and ranches in the primary and dispersal zones.
-The Farm Services Agency of the USDA has recently created a Livestock Indemnity Program in the 2014 Farm Bill.
-This program provides compensation to eligible livestock producers who have suffered livestock death losses in excess of normal mortality due to adverse weather and attacks by animals reintroduced into the wild by the federal government or protected by federal law.
-The FSA's LIP program is a direct compensation tool that will require verification of the death and cause of livestock death and therefore is problematic in the South Florida landscape.
+However, the program is currently limited to smaller operations and does not apply to large landowners.
+The Farm Services Agency (FSA) of the U.S. Department of Agriculture recently created a Livestock Indemnity Program (LIP) in the 2014 Farm Bill.
+This program provides compensation to eligible livestock producers who have suffered livestock losses in excess of normal mortality due to adverse weather and attacks by animals reintroduced into the wild by the federal government or protected by federal law.
+The FSA's LIP program is a direct compensation tool that will require verification of the loss and cause of livestock death.
+Unfortunately, given the habitat conditions and tropical environment in south Florida, it can be very difficult to find a dead calf or to accurately determine its cause of death.